patchew-project/qemu/docs/system/virtio-net-failover.rst

   is only for pairing the devices within QEMU.
 The guest kernel module net_failover will match devices with identical MAC addresses.

+  The VIRTIO_NET_F_STANDBY must be supported by both sides, QEMU and guest kernel, to allow the guest kernel module to pair the devices.
+  If the kernel module doesn't support the feature, only the standby device (virtio-net) is plugged, this allows to do a live migration without any connection loss.

+  In this case, You can force QEMU to keep both interfaces by providing an alternate MAC address to the virtio-net device with the parameter alt-mac.
+  Both interfaces will be available separately:

+  -device virtio-net-pci,netdev=hostnet1,id=net1,mac=52:54:00:6f:55:cc, \
+    bus=root2,failover=on,alt-mac=52:54:00:12:34:56

+  As in the failover case, the (vfio)-pci device will be unplugged automatically before the migration and plugged back on the destination side after the migration.

 Hotplug
 -------